Do I need to use ear drops before ear wax removal?

 Should I use ear drops ongoing?

-It is not recommended to keep using ear drops as it interferes with the natural cleansing process of the ear – called ‘epithelial migration’.
+Use of ear drops is not normally recommended.
+However, if you have very dry ears it can help the natural cleansing process of the ear – called ‘epithelial migration’.

 For very dry ears NHS guidelines advise that you can use a few drops of olive oil every 2 or 3 weeks just to assist the process of skin migration (epithelial migration) from the ear drum outwards.